-Component A: A one and a half hour exam to assess students' ability to understand key concepts in the field of HRD and the relationship between theory and practice.
+Component A: A group presentation to assess students' ability to understand key concepts in the field of HRD and the relationship between theory and practice.
 This component constitutes 30% of the module mark.

 Component B - A portfolio of work that relates to the activities undertaken in workshops and the topics covered in lectures.
-The activities to be included in this portfolio include a review of an academic article, literature review and case study analysis.
-The portfolio will be approximately 2500-3000 words in total.
+The activities to be included in this portfolio include a review of an academic article, application of theory to practice and case study analysis.
 The assessment criteria for this component includes the following: critical understanding of contemporary HRD, application of theory to practice (where appropriate), evidence of independent research and wide reading from a range of appropriate sources and competence in academic literacy (including referencing).
 This component constitutes 70% of the module mark.